maiahirsch/maiahirsch.github.io/docs/lab12.md

 ## Approach Overview

 The inverted pendulum is an unstable system.
 Any small perturbation from the upright position will cause the car to fall unless the controller actively compensates by driving the wheels in the direction of the fall, like a Segway or hoverboard.
-My implementation uses a PD controller running on the Artemis, reading pitch anfle from the ICM-20948 DMP, and driving the motors to maintain balance.
+My implementation uses a PD controller running on the Artemis, reading pitch angle from the ICM-20948 DMP, and driving the motors to maintain balance.

 ## IMU Angle Detection